AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-16-build-tags.md

 ## Setting Custom Tags

-It's a simple matter to define your own tags when using the build, run, etc. tools, by using the `-tags` command line option.
+You can define your own tags when using the build, run, etc. tools, by using the `-tags` command line option.
 This example set two tags:

 ```shell
 $ go build -tags postgres,unenhanced ...